 With the card in hand, I headed off to City Hall where I joined up with my guide from Copenhagen Free Walking Tours.
 This is a no-charge, tip-based tour giving an excellent overview of the high points of the city with a dash of history and a bit of folklore thrown in for more interest.
 I used the tour as a guide to places I wanted to revisit and explore in more depth.
 Here are some of my favorites.

 Nyhavn.
 Blessed with warm sun or a cool mist, my favorite adventure is a leisurely stroll along the waterfront in colorful Nyhavn where wooden boats sit dockside and friendly cafes beckon.
-Pedestrian walking streets straddle both sides of the harbor with brightly colored houses and cafes lining one while stately old homes line the other.
-Stroll past the former home of Hans Christian Anderson at 67 Nyhavn where a memorial plaque honors the fairy tale author whose tales of The Little Mermaid and The Emperor’s New Clothes have entertained generations.
-Here in Nyhavn, you can use your Copenhagen Card to hop onto one of the harbor boat tours for a cruise out on the water and watch the sun set over the city.
+Pedestrian walking streets straddle both sides of the harbor .Brightly colored houses and cafes lining one side while stately old homes line the other.
+Stroll past the former home of Hans Christian Anderson at 67 Nyhavn.
+A memorial plaque honors the fairy tale author whose tales of The Little Mermaid and The Emperor’s New Clothes have entertained generations.
+Here in Nyhavn, you can use your Copenhagen Card to hop onto one of the harbor boat tours for a cruise on the water and watch the sun set over the city.

 On Two Wheels.
 Copenhagen accommodates cyclists with bike lanes and paths raised from the road in many places.
 Walking around, I noticed many more bikes than cars on the city streets.
 For travelers, a great option is the city bike program where you can borrow a city bike and comfortably navigate the center.
 Bikes rental costs 25kr per hour and they come with a built in GPS.
 You can borrow and give back your rental at stands all over the center.